AlexandraGo/HR-business-Project/README.md

   - Random Forest AUC: 0.81%
   - SVM AUC: 0.5%

 Since our data was imbalace, accuracy was not the best evaluation metric.
-Thefore, we preferred to used AUC curve for measuring the perfomance of our models.
+Therefore, we preferred to used AUC curve for measuring the perfomance of our models.

 To see the whole process please go to: HR_business project.ipynb